Docker Tutorial for Beginners: Basics, Architecture, Containers

 Docker stores the images we build in registries.
 There are public and private registries.
 Docker company has public registry called Docker hub, where you can also store images privately.
 Docker hub has millions of images, which you can start using now.

-Containers are the organizational units of Docker.
+Containers are the organizational units and one of the Docker basics concept.
 When we build an image and start running it; we are running in a container.
 The container analogy is used because of the portability of the software we have running in our container.
 We can move it, in other words, "ship" the software, modify, manage, create or get rid of it, destroy it, just as cargo ships can do with real containers.

 In simple terms, an image is a template, and a container is a copy of that template.
 You can have multiple containers (copies) of the same image.

 Below we have an image which perfectly represents the interaction between the different components and how Docker container technology works.

 What we have several dockers commands docker pull, docker run.. we will talk more about that later.

 Below is a step by step Docker installation process on Linux/Ubuntu: